emildoychinov/Talus/README.md

 ## What's next?

-Even though Talus is a project, as mention earlier, I fully intend to continue working on it and make the bot as good as it can possibly get.
+Even though Talus is a project, as mentioned earlier, I fully intend to continue working on it and make the bot as good as it can possibly get.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)